TDCOSMO XV: Population Analysis of Lines of Sight of 25 Strong Galaxy-Galaxy Lenses with Extreme Value Statistics: Data and procedures for individual measurements

-For each lens posterior, we determine a best-fit Generalized Extreme Value (GEV) distribution with a least-squares optimizer.
-Using these distributions allows us to quickly and easily draw from our priors and posteriors when sampling the population posterior.
+For each lens posterior, we determinde a best-fit Generalized Extreme Value distribution with a least-squares optimizer.
+Using these distributions allowed us to quickly and easily draw from our priors and posteriors when sampling the population posterior.
 We discuss the GEV distrubtion and its interpretations in the following section.

-\section{Extreme-Value Statistics and Applications in Astronomy}
+\section{Extreme-value statistics and applications in astronomy}

-Extreme-value statistics describe the expected distribution of \textit{extreme values} (maxima or minima) of samples drawn from a single underlying distribution.
+Extreme-value statistics describe the expected distribution of extreme values (maxima or minima) of samples drawn from a single underlying distribution.
 Despite relatively minimal use in astronomy, they have numerous applications in many applied disciplines.
 For example, extreme value statistics can be used to model the maximum daily rainfall expected over some number of consecutive days at some location.
-This model is crucial for engineers working to design flood-resistant infrastructure \citep[e.g.][]{gev_hydro}.
+This model is crucial for engineers working to design flood-resistant infrastructure \citep[e.g.,][]{gev_hydro}.